shages/clip/README.md

 - Degenerate cases are not currently supported in any way.
 See Tests for more details.
-- Polygons with holes are not supported as inputs, although the algorithm can return polygons with holes.
+- Polygons with holes are not supported as inputs, although the algorithm may return polygons with holes.

 ## Usage
 Clipping is done by forming expressions with `ghclip::clip`.